rails/rails/guides/source/routing.md

 ### Bound Parameters

 When you set up a regular route, you supply a series of symbols that Rails maps to parts of an incoming HTTP request.
 Two of these symbols are special: `:controller` maps to the name of a controller in your application, and `:action` maps to the name of an action within that controller.
-For example, consider one of the default Rails routes:
+For example, consider this route:

 ```ruby
 get ':controller(/:action(/:id))'